nathancarter/weblurch/doc/plan.md

      are completed.
    * If stack pointer is set to middle/start of stack and an edit action performed, the stack is appropriately truncated.
- * Add canUndo() and canRedo() methods to the `LurchEditor` class that just report whether the index pointer isn't at the top or bottom of the stack.
+   * `canUndo` method returns true if and only if the stack pointer is above zero.
+   * `canRedo` method returns true if and only if the stack pointer is less than the stack size.`
  * Add methods to `LurchEditor` that can describe the actions that would take place if undo or redo were invoked, by calling the appropriate methods in the `DOMEditAction` instances.
 Return